Stirlings to Fitzgerald River

 The story so far

 The Fitz-Stirling portion of Gondwana Link was one of the earliest areas to be a focus of work when Gondwana Link began in 2002.
-The first step was to build some momentum through clear major steps forward for the conservation of the area.
+First we built some momentum through clear major steps forward for conservation.
 In late 2002 Eddy and Donna Wajon purchased the first conservation area, the 570ha Chingarrup sanctuary.
 This was followed by Bush Heritage purchase in early 2003 of the 889ha Chereninup reserve, and Greening Australia’s 2004 purchase of the 763 ha Nowanup.
-Now some 9,454 ha has been protected by conservation groups and individuals, much of it standing habitat but also including some 1,800ha of cleared land that is being ecologically restored and some 580 ha under commercially funded multi species plantings.
-We have also worked with an agricultural corporation to achieve tree-belts over some 10,700 ha of the upper catchment.
+Now some 10,900ha has been protected by conservation groups and individuals, much of it standing habitat but also including over 4,000ha of cleared land that is being ecologically restored and 580 ha under commercially funded multi species plantings.
+Up till the Global Financial Crisis of 2008 we have also worked with an agricultural corporation to achieve tree-belts over some 10,700 ha of the upper catchment, but many of these are now gone.

 The work in Fitz-Stirling builds on nearly two decades of strong landcare activity by local farmers, primarily through the Fitzgerald Biosphere Group and the North Stirling Pallinup Natural Resource Group.
 These groups had already achieved fencing incentives to protect many of the smaller bushland areas, and had undertaken ambitious revegetation works.
 Innovative farming techniques, such as perennial lucerne above salt scalds, were making some improvement.
 This support for the farming community in their conservation efforts has continued, with one shining example being the Reconnections Project with Greening Australia and Shell Australia run from 2004 to 2009.

 In 2003 we commenced formal conservation planning for the area, following a workshop in Albany where The Nature Conservancy’s Greg Low introduced a number of folk to the Conservation Action Planning approach.
 An initial plan was developed over an intensive three weeks, and then refined extensively through a major Lotterywest funded program.
 The current plan has had input from a number of groups and key individuals.
-For more on the Fitz-Stirling conservation plan download the summary booklet (1.4Mb) or go to The Nature Conservancy Conpro website for detailed information.
+This basic plan has been translated to an MCAS-S spatial prioritisation.

-The Noongar community were supported to become more active in the area, which many of them had left after it was allocated to agriculture.
-The Greening Australia property, Nowanup, has become a major focus for many Noongar and cross-cultural programs, and plans are currently underway to enable a Noongar Corporation to become the long term owners and managers of the property.
+The Noongar community are supported to become more active in the area, which many of them had left after it was allocated to agriculture.
+The Greening Australia property, Nowanup, has become a major focus for many Noongar and cross-cultural programs, and plans are currently underway with Curtin University for establishment of campus – the Bush University – and to enable a Noongar Corporation to become the long term owners and managers of the property.

 A number of key programs operate across the area and support achievement of the plan.
 Fitzgerald Biosphere Group has undertaken a major program focused on the Bremer River and Wellstead Estuary, in the east of the Fitz-Stirling, while to the west the Pallinup North Stirlings Group are now working on improvements to the Monjebup catchment.